-A10 The Audit Committee is the member level forum to provide to those charged with governance independent assurance on the adequacy of the risk management framework, the internal control environment and the integrity of the financial reporting and annual governance processes.
-By overseeing internal and external audit it makes an important contribution to ensuring that effective assurance arrangements are in place.
+The Audit Committee is the member level forum to provide to those charged with governance, independent assurance on the adequacy of the risk management framework, the internal control environment the integrity of the financial reporting and annual governance processes and the Ceouncil's compliance with the Data Protection Act 2018 and the UK General Data Protection Regulations (GDPR).
+By overseeing Linternal and Eexternal Aaudit it makes an important contribution to ensuring that effective assurance arrangements are in place.